 Love too will be an empty or misappropriated word if we do not restore our words to their biblical infused meaning.
 Vishal adeptly argues that “the deeper issue is the separation of English language from its source in the Bible.”
-He has a new book releasing soon on this subject – This Book Changed Everything.
-Separating English language from the Bible, “makes it hard for American intellectuals to understands “traditional” words such as self, soul, male, female, love, marriage, family, father, rights, justice, etc. Traditionally, the Bible gave meaning to these words.
+He has released a book on this subject – This Book Changed Everything.
+Separating English language from the Bible, “makes it hard for American intellectuals to understands ‘traditional’ words such as self, soul, male, female, love, marriage, family, father, rights, justice, etc. Traditionally, the Bible gave meaning to these words.
 Without the Bible English language, worldview, and culture is up for grabs.
 There is a war going on for the soul of the English-speaking world.
 Language and literature constitute the soul of a nation.”

 Reforming American begins with reforming our words.

 It is also available as an eBook for Kindle, Nook, or Apple.

 If you have read my book, please take a few minutes to leave me a review at Amazon.com!